ADHD Medication Q&A: Side Effects, Dosages, Precautions & More

 ADHD medication is safe, effective, and sometimes confusing.
 Here, ADHD specialist William Dodson, M.D., answers the 12 most common questions about ADHD medication side effects, effective dosages, precautions, and making adjustments for optimal treatment outcomes.

 ADHD Medication: Side Effects, Types, and Dosages Explained

 ADHD medications are among the safest and most effective of all psychiatric treatments.
-Decades of research confirms that the benefits of both stimulant and nonstimulant medications for ADHD far outweigh their risks.
-Still, valid and important questions abound when a patient or caregiver is prescribed ADHD medication for the first time or when a clinician recommends a new drug or dosage:
+Decades of research confirm that the benefits of both stimulant and non-stimulant medications for ADHD far outweigh their risks.
+Still, valid and important questions abound when a patient or caregiver has prescribed ADHD medication for the first time or when a clinician recommends a new drug or dosage:

 - What are common ADHD medication side effects?

 - What is the best medication for ADHD?

 - How do we find the right dosage?

 - How do we know the ADHD medication is working as it should?

 - Does ADHD medication change your personality?